ProcedureCreating Databases Show topic URL in address bar

 Path of the database Working Directory

-More information: Database Management, General Database Parameters
+More information: Database Administration, General Database Parameters

 5. The system saves the database data and log entries in the volumes.
 You can now change the default values for the properties of the first data volume and the first log volume.